About Osteopathy

 Dry Needling is a technique that requires the use of thin, solid filament needles that are inserted into muscles to aid in relieving muscular tension and pain.
 It most significantly differs from Acupuncture in that the Chinese Meridians are not part of the needle placement considerations.

-Dr. Ellen Black and Dr. Haylee Nguyen are both qualified to Dry Needle at Sana Osteopathy.
+Dr. Alex Douglas and Dr. Haylee Nguyen are both qualified to Dry Needle at Sana Osteopathy.

 Visceral Manipulation